Our Staff

 She has extensive experience from her more than 15 years of working at nonprofit organizations and helping them reach their development and fundraising goals.
 She also has played a key role in their strategic planning and growth.

-With more than 70 animals that call it home, Black Pine Animal Sanctuary is the only Global Federation of Animal Sanctuaries-accredited facility in the Midwest.
 Black Pine’s Board of Directors is thrilled to have Amanda lead the organization into an exciting new chapter, said Board President Barry Rochford.
 “Amanda is a proven nonprofit leader,” he said.
 “Her experience will help us advance our mission so that we provide a refuge for captive-raised exotic animals for the rest of their lives.
 She is a great addition to our incredibly talented and compassionate staff that works tirelessly each day to ensure our animals are happy and well cared for.”

 Amanda said, “The high-quality animal care provided by the team at Black Pine is unmatched.
 From tigers to tortoises, our future is bright thanks to this community of animal lovers.”